 Flashing back to 2020, the world was in the midst of a full-blown pandemic— organisations were executing hiring freezes, implementing layoffs, reorganising their budgets and more.
 Many were taking hits to their business plans, governance and profits.
 Industries across all sectors were struggling to keep their doors open and many companies were shutting down permanently.

-In response, organizations introduced hybrid and remote work―decentralized workforces and video meetings became the norm― as organizations demonstrated adaptability and crisis management.
-Amidst the uncertainty of operational changes and supply chain disruptions, organizations scrambled to uphold their safety and agility against various waves of new information.
+In response, organisations introduced hybrid and remote work―decentralised workforces and video meetings became the norm― as organisations demonstrated adaptability and crisis management.
+Amidst the uncertainty of operational changes and supply chain disruptions, organisations scrambled to uphold their safety and agility against various waves of new information.
 Business continuity management, although not a new practice, has never been more important.
-Organizations that plan ahead of time are best prepared to mitigate crises of any nature and ensure resilience.
+Organisations that plan ahead of time are best prepared to mitigate crises of any nature and ensure resilience.

 We provide insight on